HOSTED-POWER/docs-turbostack-app/TurboStack Platform/howto_newuser.md

 ![TurboStackNewApp](../img/turbostackapp/newapp/tsa_app11.png)

-## Migrating your application using Migration Hero
+## Migrating your external application using Migration Hero

 To simplify the migration of your external application to TurboStack, the **Migration Hero** feature is available.
 It automatically transfers the full configuration, files and database.
 Enabling a fast and efficient setup with minimal effort.